iamdanzhao/iamdanzhao.github.io/work/index.md

 ### Photography

 {: .list-plus}
 - **Had a photo of on-campus protests in response to Justice Kavanaugh's confirmation hearings appear in [The New York Times](https://www.nytimes.com/2018/09/25/us/politics/deborah-ramirez-brett-kavanaugh-allegations.html){:target="_blank"}**, as well as photos of late-night study spots appear in [The Atlantic](https://www.theatlantic.com/education/archive/2018/11/college-24-hour-hangouts/576841/){:target="_blank"}.
-Also documented a [historic comeback](https://yaledailynews.com/blog/2018/05/21/yale-confers-3728-degrees-at-commencement/){:target="_blank"} in the 2019 Yale-Harvard football game, [commencement 2018](https://yaledailynews.com/blog/2018/05/21/yale-confers-3728-degrees-at-commencement/){:target="_blank"}, and more.
+Also documented a [historic comeback](https://yaledailynews.com/blog/2018/05/21/yale-confers-3728-degrees-at-commencement/){:target="_blank"} in the 2019 Yale-Harvard football game, [Yale's 2018 commencement](https://yaledailynews.com/blog/2018/05/21/yale-confers-3728-degrees-at-commencement/){:target="_blank"}, and more.
 - **Ran a freelance photography business** to photograph conferences, hackathons, speaker events, formals, theater performances, concerts, and headshots
-- **Attended the 2018 United Nations COP 24 climate change conference** as part of a photography project for [Students for Carbon Dividends](https://www.s4cd.org/){:target="_blank"}, a student group advocating for a carbon dividends climate policy
+- **Attended the 2018 United Nations COP 24 climate change conference** as part of a photography project for [Students for Carbon Dividends](https://www.s4cd.org/){:target="_blank"}, a student group advocating for a carbon dividends scheme

 ### Reference